 It can be incredibly stressful when a friend, co-worker, or even a family member goes through a emergency medical situation such as heart attack or cardiac arrest.
 This medical condition causes problems in the patient’s cardiovascular system and halts the process of pumping blood to the core parts of the body.
 The longer a person is in sudden cardiac arrest, the more their brain is deprived of the required amount of oxygen.
 It can lead to dire medical consequences.
 That’s when having a clear understanding of the accurate rate and depth of chest compression per minute is most important for trainees in CPR courses.
 Lay responders can then easily provide updated compressions-only CPR to such patients at the scene of medical emergencies.

 Luckily, more people are now preparing themselves to help such patients by seeking hands-only CPR/AED certification online.

-Whether you’re certified in first aid, CPR or are a newly qualified first responder, it is vital that you understand the right depth of chest compressions.
+Whether you’re certified in first aid, compression-only CPR, or are a newly qualified first responder, it is vital that you understand the right depth of chest compressions per minute.

-The process of CPR on the human heart
+The Process of CPR on the Human Heart

 Another way to ensure perfect CPR delivery each time is to switch to another resuscitator or first responder at periodic intervals of two minutes.
 This is an excellent way to avert fatigue.

-Authorities confirm that the advised speed is 100 – 120 compressions every 60 seconds.
+Authorities confirm that the CPR guidelines advise to give chest compressions at a rate of 100 to 120 compressions every 60 seconds.
 You could have a bystander time you with a stopwatch to maintain accuracy or even use some music to keep the right CPR rhythm!

 If you are looking to get your CPR Certification or Recertification online, check out American CPR Care Association.
 To learn more, visit our website or contact us.